-A key problem in medical research is to diagnose disease or predict outcome.
-With the development of platforms that can assay hundreds of biomarkers, a new era of “precision medicine”, is promised, in which prevention and treatment of disease wil be based on tests that can stratify people by risk and predict which therapy will work best in each individual.
-As research on diagnostic tests has grown, it has become clearer that widely-used statistical methods for evaluating the performance of these tests have serious limitations.
+We are entering a new era of “precision medicine” where prevention and treatment is based on tests that can stratify people by risk and predict which therapy will work best for each individual.
+However, as research on diagnostic tests has grown, it has become clearer that the current, widely-used statistical methods for evaluating the performance of these tests have serious limitations.

-The background to this work lies in unpublished studies of Alan Turing, who in 1941 at Bletchley Park investigated the distribution of weights of evidence to decide the best strategy for breaking the naval ENIGMA code.
+In a paper published in Statistical Methods in Medical Research, I propose an alternative approach based on estimating the weight of evidence.
+The background to this work lies in unpublished studies of Alan Turing, who in 1941 at Bletchley Park investigated the distribution of weights of evidence to decide the best strategy for breaking the ENIGMA code.
 Turing discovered some key properties of this distribution, which were extended in 1968 by his former assistant Jack Good, by then one of the most influential Bayesian statisticians of the 20th century.

-McKeigue proposes that the distribution of weights of evidence and specifically the average weight of evidence should be used by researchers to report their results on diagnostic tests or clinical prediction, and by regulatory agencies that have to decide whether to license these tests in the health service, either on their own or as a companion diagnostic to a drug.
-As the C-statistic has been the most widely accepted method for likely to take some time.
+Through my article, I demonstrate how Turing’s results can be applied to quantify predictive performance and to estimate how a diagnostic test will behave as a risk identifier.
+I propose that the distribution of weights of evidence and specifically the average weight of evidence should be used both by researchers to report their results on diagnostic tests or clinical prediction and by regulatory agencies that have to decide whether to license these tests in the health service, either on their own or as a companion diagnostic to a drug.

 Quantifying performance of a diagnostic test as the expected information for discrimination: Relation to the C-statistic